arunma/buildx_pdsa/README.md

-# BuildX PDSA: A builx_x project on Probabilistic Data Structures in Rust
+# BuildX PDSA: A build_x project on Probabilistic Data Structures in Rust

 BuildX PDSA is a collection of probabilistic data structures implemented in Rust.
 These data structures are useful for various applications where approximate answers or approximations to subsets are sufficient.